Su5eD/IC2-Patcher/README.md

 - Fixed bug [0002586](https://bt.industrial-craft.net/view.php?id=2586): Nightvision Goggles can break
 - Night vision goggles now take away their effect immediately after disabling
 - Corrected the specs of the Energy Crystal and Lapotron Crystal in the classic profile
+- Fixed a bug which displayed all non-fluid classic cell recipes in the [same recipe category](https://imgur.com/a/qkECYYD)

 ### Creating patches